 This enables many high level insights where you can redistribute your resources or your funding into the most appropriate areas for your business.

-For more advanced analytical examples you can use within Power BI, certainly check out this module at Enterprise DNA Online – Advanced DAX Combinations
+Watch out for more in-depth sessions about basket analysis in the upcoming videos of Enterprise DNA.
+If you like to see more advanced analytical examples, you can certainly check out this module at Enterprise DNA Online – Advanced DAX Combinations.

 ***** Learning Power BI? *****

 FREE COURSE – Ultimate Beginners Guide To Power BI